yyu233/StudyNote/Work/Gain.md

 3. Whenever stuck at something, ask for help.
 Always utilize resources around you.
 4. Listen how other engineer communicate.
 Catch the technical key terms and remember.
 5. Deploying changes on real machine.
 Check the environment required.
+6. A product can use other company's product.
+There may need a conversion between different company products.

 Stand-up Meeting:
 1. Video conference, check volume, rememebr to mute.